EmnaDebbabi/CNN-for-Causality-extraction/README.md

 ## Model training

 The next step is to use the words embeddings layer in a Keras model.
-We use the simple Convo- lutional Neural Network of [Daojian Zeng and Zhao, 2014] that has been shown to perform well in multiple sentence classification tasks.
+We use the simple Convolutional Neural Network of [Daojian Zeng and Zhao, 2014] that has been shown to perform well in multiple sentence classification tasks.
 Let’s define the model as follows: